 There’s a lot going on in the world, and you take on a lot too.
 With that comes a huge mental load.
 A heavy mental load can make us feel exceptionally overwhelmed and anxious, and be a serious drain on your energy and happiness.
-That’s why today we’re sharing five ways to lighten your mental load, so you can experience more joy and ease in your every day.
+That’s why today we’re sharing five ways to lighten your mental load and be kind to your mind.

 - Get it out of your head.